Ascot Chase Raceday

 Horse Racing

-🏇 They’re under starters orders at Ascot for the Betfair Ascot Chase Raceday, a highlight of the National Hunt season with over £400,000 in prize money to be won.
+🏇 They’re under starters orders in Berkshire for the Betfair Ascot Chase Raceday, a highlight of the National Hunt season with over £400,000 in prize money to be won.

-NEWSFLASH: The 2024 Ascot Chase Raceday is a wrap!
-Check out our HORSE RACING section here for more events coming up in or around London.
+NEWSFLASH: The 2025 Ascot Chase Raceday is a wrap!
+Check out our HORSE RACING section here for more events coming up in or around London at Ascot, Epsom Down, Kempton Park, Sandown Park and Windsor Racecourse.

-Ascot Racecourse is the place to be this afternoon for a classy seven-race Ascot Chase Raceday card that will see a multitude of top horses, jockeys and trainders descend on the famous Berkshire course.
+Ascot Racecourse is the place to be on Saturday 15 February for a classy seven-race card that will see a multitude of top horses, jockeys and trainders descend on the famous Berkshire course.
+Ascot Chase Raceday tickets are on sale now.

 Racing gets underway* from 1.15pm with the first of three Class 1 races at 1.50pm, the Reynoldstown Novices’ Chase taking place over three miles.
 The Swinley Handicap Steeple Chase at 3pm is the second Class 1 race of the day and has a prize pot of £100,000.
 Then all eyes will be on the feature race of the day, the Ascot Chase, which is due off at 3.35pm.